Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Step 3: Explore the Data

-Now start asking questions in plain English.
+Ask questions in plain English.
 A good opening move:

 Look at the first few hundred lines of that file.